WICG/client-hints-infrastructure/README.md

 convenient and performant way to do that, when that data is needed for content negotiation purposes.

+[TODO: mention that CSS can also probe.. not just JavaScript]

-But, that also means that we don't want passive subresources (e.g. images) to be able to exfiltrate the same data, and we certainly don't want them to be able to exfiltrate it for the entire origin for a longer amount of time.
+But, that also means that we don't want passive 3P subresources (e.g. images) to be able to exfiltrate the same data without explicit permission, and we certainly don't want them to be able to exfiltrate it for the entire origin for a longer amount of time.

-Therefore, by default, client hints are only applicable to the same origin as the page navigation, and the opt-in is only available for navigation requests, which are potentially active resources.
+[TODO ^ what does longer amount of time mean?]

+Therefore, by default, Client Hints opt-in is only applicable to 1P resources, and access by 3P subresources must be explicitly permitted by the 1P origin.

+[TODO ^ unless I'm misintrepreting what you were trying to explain here?]

 ## Cross-origin hint delegation